Spaces of norms, determinant of cohomology and Fekete points in non-Archimedean geometry: Introduction

 \subsection{Transfinite diameter and Fekete points}

-Following the strategy developed in \cite{BB,BBW}, we use Theorem A to show the existence of transfinite diameters, and combine it with a differentiability result proved in \cite{nama,BG+,trivval} under appropriate assumptions on the ground field $K$ to infer equidistribution of Fekete points.
+Following the strategy developed in~\cite{BB,BBW}, we establish the existence of transfinite diameters, and combine it with a differentiability result proved in~\cite{nama,BG+,trivval} under appropriate assumptions on the ground field $K$ to infer equidistribution of Fekete points.

-For simplicity, we only consider the case of a compact set equal to the whole of $X^\an$.
-The $m$-diameter of a continuous metric $\phi$ on $L$ is to be defined as the sup-norm, with respect to the induced metric, of the Vandermonde determinant